-Management has assessed the recoverable amount of the Company's investment in Axon Neuroscience SE, on the basis of an updated valuation that was originally performed by an independent valuer in 2018.
+Management has assessed the recoverable amount of the Company's investment in Axon Neuroscience SE, on the basis of a valuations performed by an independent valuer in 2018.
 Axon Neuroscience SE is a clinical-stage biotech company developing disease-modifying immune therapeutics for Alzheimer's disease.
 The independent valuer used the discounted cash flow method using variations in the probability of success of various assumptions (based on industry success rates) necessitated due to the nature and complex business challenges associated with the development and successful launch of innovative new drugs, such as AADvac1.
 Such methodology has resulted in a range of indicative fair values, all higher than the carrying amount of the investment.